-Fair market value shall be defined as the cost of an item based on the average of three price estimates including the equivalent of Tempe and Arizona taxation rates.
-Fair market value shall be determined by the elections department.
+Fair market value shall be defined as the cost of an item based on the average of five price estimates including the equivalent of Tempe and Arizona taxation rates.
+Fair market value shall be determined by the elections department in accordance with GAAP and FASB.